5 Ridiculous Holiday Movies You Won’t Believe Actually Exist

-Anyway, rather than overhaul the Maritan education system, they take the much more convoluted route of kidnapping Santa and taking him and two Earth kids to Mars to replicate the jolly one’s work from Earth.
-What follows is more kidnappings and Martian madness that doesn’t sound at all appealing.
-On top of it, Santa doesn’t so much actually conquer the Martians as much as he gets along with them and does what they want until everything works out in the end.
-Oh, sorry – spoiler alert.
+On top of it, Santa doesn’t conquer the Martians as much as he gets along with them and does what they want until everything works out in the end.
+Spoiler alert.

-Fun fact though, this film is notable as the first movie ever to depict Mrs. Claus.
+Fun fact though, this film is reportedly the first movie ever to depict Mrs. Claus.

 Naughty or Nice?: The film was universally panned but caught traction in later years as a cult “so bad it’s good” flick.
 You can see the trailer here: